-In connection with the Note Transaction, we have agreed to consummate the Rights Offering for an aggregate of 375 million shares of common stock to stockholders as of a record date to be determined at an offering price of \$0.50 per share of common stock.
-The Rights Offering is subject to our stockholders approving (i) an amendment to our certificate of incorporation to increase the number of authorized shares of common stock under the Company's certificate of incorporation to an amount necessary to consummate the Rights Offering (the "Share Increase Amendment Proposal") and (ii) for purposes of complying with Nasdaq Listing Rule 5635, the issuance of the full potential amount of Conversion Shares upon conversion of the Notes (the "Nasdaq Proposal").
+In connection with the Note Transaction, we have agreed to consummate the Rights Offering for an aggregate of 375.0 million shares of common stock to stockholders as of a record date to be determined at an offering price of \$0.50 per share of common stock.
+At our Annual Meeting held on October 12, 2022, our stockholders approved (i) an amendment to our certificate of incorporation to increase the number of authorized shares of common stock under the Company's certificate of incorporation to an amount necessary to consummate the Rights Offering (the "Share Increase Amendment Proposal") and (ii) for purposes of complying with Nasdaq Listing Rule 5635, the issuance of the full potential amount of Conversion Shares upon conversion of the Notes (the "Nasdaq Proposal"), both of which proposals needed to be approved in order for us to conduct the Rights Offering.
 If we are unable to complete the Rights Offering by December 24, 2022, the Notes will remain outstanding and we will be in default under the Note Purchase Agreement.
-We intend to commence the Rights Offering shortly after the Annual Meeting and expect it to be completed prior to November 25, 2022 (the 150th day following the First Tranche Closing), and in any event by December 24, 2022.
+The record date for the Rights Offering is October 24, 2022, and we have commenced the Rights Offering as of October 31, 2022 and expect it to be completed prior to November 25, 2022 (the 150th day following the First Tranche Closing), and no later than December 24, 2022.